 On July 1, 2013, Concordia University Wisconsin (CUW) and Concordia University Ann Arbor began operating as one entity, although each institution will retain its distinct name and distinct identity.
-The Higher Learning Commission approved CUW's acquisition of CUAA in a July 9 letter to Rev. Dr. Patrick T. Ferry, president of CUW and now CUAA.
+The Higher Learning Commission approved CUW's acquisition of CUAA in a July 9 letter to CUW President Rev. Dr. Patrick T. Ferry.
+Dr. Ferry now serves as president of both CUW and CUAA.